flamerohr/product-ready/README.md

 # Product Ready App

+## Not ready for production

+This was built without the intention for this to be ready for production.

 ## Starting local development

 A few things to make sure you have ready before you can begin running this app in your local machine: